A Calm Place For Emotional Healing

 Genuineness

-A therapist who is real with you — not distant, not performative.
+A therapist who is real with you.
+Not distant, not performative.

 I’m here with you, not above you.